ravikramesh/spark-rest-service/README.md

 # spark-rest-service
 ### Job Submission using REST API service

-Data Engine platform is evolving in recent times and more business interactive platforms are coming up in the market.
+Data Engine platform requires ad-hoc query execution engine to meet customer demands on the fly.
 Customers want to run ad-hoc queries or spark jobs to pull reports from the data warehouse platform.
-The more interactive way of building ad-hoc job execution platform should supports submitting jobs through REST service and get the status of the jobs as well.
-Livy service providing this functionality.
+The one of lacking features in Hadoop stack is submitting jobs via REST service and get the status of the jobs as well.
+Apache Livy service ( Still incubating projects) provides basic functionalities of the REST requirements.

 ---